netgen/ibexa-site-api/docs/reference/templating.rst

   .. note::

-    If the Location doesn't contain any children, optionally limited by the the given ContentType, the method will return ``null``.
+    If the Location doesn't contain any children, optionally limited by the given ContentType, the method will return ``null``.
 Make sure to check if that's the case.

 - **Filtering through Location's children**